Psi-o/Digitas-Barbot/README.md

-# pewpewbar
+# Timesheets Bar
-Back-end for the LBI bar project
+Back-end for the Digitas bar project

 Provides an easy to use API-Web interface to interact with an Arduino